PAGEANT - "Education is the future"

 Ousman F Sowe was a student at Bakalarr Basic Cycle School and then went on to Senior Secondary School at Essau.
 You can see more of his work by following the links on this page.

-The first picture below shows an idyllic scene with a herdsman, but much of Ousman's artwork relates to, and is featured in the next five pictures.
+The first picture below shows an idyllic scene with a herdsman, but much of Ousman's artwork relates to slavery in The Gambia - featured in the next five pictures.

 Kunte Kinte was born in the village of, not far from Bakalarr, in 1750.
 He was taken as a slave to Maryland USA.
 His story was made famous in the best selling novel and TV programme 'Roots' written by his descendant Alex Haley. .
 (Note - there are many spelling variations of Kunte Kinte's name. e.g. Kunteh Kinteh, Kunta Kinteh, or even Kinteh Kunteh.)